Eric Patterson (baseball): San Diego Padres

-On December 16, Patterson was traded to the San Diego Padres to complete the deal that sent Adrián González to the Boston Red Sox for Casey Kelly, Anthony Rizzo, and Reymond Fuentes.
+On December 16, 2010, Patterson was traded to the San Diego Padres to complete the deal that sent Adrián González to the Boston Red Sox for Casey Kelly, Anthony Rizzo, and Reymond Fuentes.
 He was designated for assignment on June 9.
 He was released by San Diego on December 15, 2011.

 Detroit Tigers

-Patterson signed a minor league contract with the Detroit Tigers on January 4, 2012.
+On December 16, 2011, Patterson signed a minor league contract with the Detroit Tigers.
+In 64 appearances for the Triple-A Toledo Mud Hens, he batted .244/.365/.317 with two home runs, 23 RBI, and 13 stolen bases.
+Patterson was released by the Tigers organization on June 17, 2012.

 York Revolution

-Patterson played for the York Revolution of the Atlantic League of Professional Baseball.
+Patterson began the 2013 season with the York Revolution of the Atlantic League of Professional Baseball.

 Milwaukee Brewers

-On July 12, 2013 The Milwaukee Brewers signed Patterson and assigned him to their Triple A team Nashville Sounds.
+On July 12, 2013, the Milwaukee Brewers signed Patterson and assigned him to their Triple-A affiliate, the Nashville Sounds.

 Chicago White Sox

-Patterson signed a minor league deal with the Chicago White Sox in January 2014.
-He was released in March.
+On January 10, 2014, Patterson signed a minor league contract with the Chicago White Sox organization.
+He was released prior to the start of the season on March 20.

-York Revolution
+York Revolution (second stint)

 Patterson signed with the York Revolution of the Atlantic League of Professional Baseball for the 2015 season.
 He became a free agent after the 2015 season.

+Coaching career

+Patterson was named hitting coach of the Iowa Cubs, the Triple-A affiliate of the Chicago Cubs, for the 2023 season.
+He was named as Iowa's bench coach for the 2024 season.

+On January 31, 2025, the Pittsburgh Pirates hired Patterson to serve as the bench coach for their Triple-A affiliate, the Indianapolis Indians.